Outpatient Parenteral Antibiotic Therapy (OPAT) Conference & Workshops

 COFFEE BREAK, EXHIBITION & POSTERS

-SESSION FIVE: Evidence & Innovation within OPAT
+SESSION FOUR: Evidence & Innovation within OPAT

 Chair: Carolyn Hemsley, Consultant in Infectious Diseases & Microbiology, Guy’s and St Thomas’ NHS Foundation Trust